ellitedev/refbot/README.md

   - referee approval
   - random ban order selection
   - alternating ban phase until one map remains
+  - album art display on ready checks
+- **/restart** — restarts a previously completed match with the same map pool
+- **/result** — submits the result of the current chart
+- **/clean** — cleans up stuck or abandoned matches
+- **/refresh** — fetches the map pool from a Google Sheets URL and caches SpinShare chart data
+- **/generate** — generates all match pools for the tournament
+- **/event** — creates, switches, and lists events
 - **/ping** — replies with Pong!
 - **/server** — displays server info
 - **/user** — displays user info